-The subsurface conditions within the property were explored by drilling three exploratory borings on March 4, 2018 extending to depths of approximately 20 to 35 feet below the existing ground surface.
+The subsurface conditions within the property were explored by drilling nine exploratory borings on March 14, 2018 extending to depths of approximately 20 feet below the existing ground surface.
 The test borings were performed to explore the subsurface soils underlying the proposed site.
 The number of borings is in excess of the minimum one test boring per 10 acres of development up to 100 acres and one additional boring for every 25 acres of development above 100 acres as required by the ECM, Section C.3.3.

 The test borings were drilled with a power-driven, continuous-flight auger drill rig.
 Samples were obtained during drilling of the test borings in general accordance with ASTM D-1586 utilizing a 2-inch O.D.
-Split Barrel sampler or in general accordance with ASTM D-3550 utilizing a 21⁄2-inch OD modified California sampler.
+Split Barrel sampler.
 Results of the penetration tests are shown on the drilling logs.
-The Test Boring and Test Pit Logs are presented in Figures 6 through 8.
+The Test Boring and Test Pit Logs are presented in Figures 6 through 11.

-In conjunction with the test borings, two 8-foot deep test pits were excavated to obtain preliminary soils information for the proposed Onsite Wastewater Treatment Systems (OWTS).
+In conjunction with the test borings, three 8-foot deep test pits were excavated to obtain preliminary soils information for the proposed Onsite Wastewater Treatment Systems (OWTS).